JoycelynO/Comparing-Adverse-Effects-of-Tramal-and-Lyrica-Drugs/README.md

 # Comparing-Adverse-Effects-of-Tramal-and-Lyrica-Drugs

 ## Project Background
-A group of doctors from Germany are exploring the potential side effects of drugs used to treat neurological pain.
+A group of doctors from Germany are exploring the potential adverse effects of drugs used to treat neurological pain.
 In addition to common treatments like gabapentin and Lyrica, they have found Tramal to be an effective option.
 Since these medications have similar effects, the doctors are interested in comparing their adverse effects.
-This comparison would help them choose the drug with fewer side effects for each patient, leading to better treatment decisions.
+This comparison would help them choose the drug with fewer adverse effects for each patient, leading to better treatment decisions.

 Insights would be provided on the following key areas: